Overview of Virginia Taxes

 A financial advisor can help you understand how homeownership fits into your overall financial goals.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Property taxes in Virginia are calculated by multiplying a home’s assessed value by its total property tax rate.
 Assessed value is determined by local assessors on regular two- to six-year cycles.
 By state law, cities are required to reassess every two years and counties every four years.
 Smaller cities and counties (less than 30,000 and 50,000 people, respectively) can vote to reassess every four, five or six years.

 The purpose of reassessment is to determine the fair market value of a property.
 This is the price the property would sell for on the open market.
 An inaccurate assessment can mean years of excess taxes, so it’s important that homeowners read their assessment notice.
 A homeowner who disagrees with their valuation can talk to their local board of assessment or file an official appeal with the Board of Equalization and Assessment Review.

 Since properties are not reassessed every year, assessed values typically diverge from market values over time.
 The state of Virginia conducts an annual sales ratio study to determine the ratio of assessed values to market values.
 While ratios are generally close to 100%, in some cases they are not.

 Thus, when properties are reassessed, it is possible for assessed values to change significantly.
 By state law, total taxes across a tax district cannot increase by more than 1% because of a reassessment, but taxes on an individual property can increase by any amount.
-Keep that in mind as reassessment approaches.

 Virginia Property Tax Rates